Side Effects

 Does Semaglutide Cause Constipation and What Can You Do About It?

 Weight loss can come with unexpected challenges, and digestive discomfort is one of them.
-Many using Semaglutide for weight management find themselves asking, “Does Semaglutide cause constipation?.”
+Many using Semaglutide (Ozempic) for weight management find themselves asking, “Does Semaglutide cause constipation?.”
 Understanding how this medication affects digestion is key to staying on track with your health goals.

 To support your progress, our GLP-1 app helps manage your health while taking Semaglutide by tracking key metrics and offering insights that keep you organized and motivated.